Centre for French Colonial Life – Gateway to America’s French Heritage

 Your Journey Begins Here

 The Centre for French Colonial Life is designed to be your first stop when exploring Ste.
 Genevieve’s French colonial heritage.
-Inside this modern, purpose-built facility, you’ll find everything you need to make the most of your visit: thoughtfully curated changing exhibits that provide context and depth, a well-stocked gift shop offering books and items related to French colonial history, and friendly staff ready to answer questions and help you plan your exploration of the museum campus.
+Inside this modern facility, you’ll find everything you need to make the most of your visit: thoughtfully curated changing exhibits that provide context and depth, a well-stocked gift shop offering books and items related to French colonial history, and friendly staff ready to answer questions and help you plan your exploration of the museum campus.

 The French Colonial America Museum Campus